bmait101/bmait-website/content/home/about.md

 weight: 20

 # Section title
-title: Freshwater Ecology and Conservation in a Changing World
+title: Freshwater Ecology in a Warming World

+# Section subtitle
 subtitle: Welcome!

 # Choose the user profile to display